The Buddhist Text Translation Society is an excellent source for Sutra

 4: Keep the body light and pliant, diet disciplined, and sleep not too much nor too little.

-application, always look to improve how you practice and don't worry so much about which technique is best.
+the application, always look to improve how you practice and don't worry so much about which

 6: Keep your life as simple as possible, with the fewest distractions.